WKB eigenmode construction for analytic Toeplitz operators: Geometry of the WKB Ansatz

 In order to find the phase of the WKB ansatz, we want to solve, in a neighbourhood of $0$, the following system of equations on $\varphi$ and $\overline{y_c}$, where $\varphi$ is an admissible function:

 This will be called the \emph{Hamilton-Jacobi equation}.
-This equation is non-trivial already at the formal level: for fixed $x$ the equation $\widetilde{f}(x,y)=0$ defines (a priori) a manifold of complex codimension $1$, which has a singularity at $x=0$.
-On the other hand, we need to ensure that $\partial_1\widetilde{\phi}(x,\overline{y}_c(x))$ is a closed $1$-form in order to solve for $\varphi$.
+This equation is non-trivial already at the formal level: for fixed $x$ the equation $\widetilde{f}(x,\overline{y})=0$ defines (a priori) a manifold of complex codimension $1$, which has a singularity at $x=0$.
+On the other hand, we need to ensure that $\partial_1\widetilde{\phi}(x,\overline{y}_c(x))$ is a closed holomorphic $1$-form in order to solve for $\varphi$.

-\begin{prop} The Hamilton-Jacobi equation \eqref{eq:Hamilton-Jacobi} admits a solution near $0$.
-It is given by the stable manifold of the Hamiltonian flow of $\widetilde{f}$, with respect to a particular symplectic form. \end{prop} \begin{proof} Since the Taylor expansion of $\phi$ at zero is
+\begin{prop} The Hamilton-Jacobi equation \eqref{eq:Hamilton-Jacobi} admits a solution near $0$, such that $\varphi$ is analytic. \end{prop} \begin{proof} We follow the usual method (see the appendix of \cite{sjostrand_analytic_1983}), which will consist in considering the stable manifold of the Hamiltonian flow of $\widetilde{f}$ for a certain symplectic form.